Training LeNet on MNIST¶

 conv_layer = ConvolutionLayer(name="conv1", n_filter=20, kernel=(5,5), bottoms=[:data], tops=[:conv])

 There are more parameters we specified here

-- Every layer can be given a name.
+- Every layer could be given a name.
 When saving the model to disk and loading back, this is used as an identifier to map to the correct layer.
 So if your layer contains learned parameters (a convolution layer contains learned filters), you should give it a unique name.
-It is a good practice to give every layer a unique name, for the purpose of getting more informative debugging information when there are any potential issues.
+It is a good practice to give every layer a unique name, for the purpose of getting more informative debugging information when there is any potential issues.

 - Number of convolution filters.

 - The size of each filter.
 This is specified in a tuple containing kernel width and kernel height, respectively.
 In this case, we are defining a 5x5 square filter size.

 - An array of symbols specifying where to get data from.
 In this case, we are asking for a single data source called :data.
 This is provided by the HDF5 data layer we just defined.
 By default, the HDF5 data layer tries to find two dataset named data and label from the HDF5 file, and provide two stream of data called :data and :label, respectively.
 You can change that by specifying the tops property for the HDF5 data layer if needed.

 - This specify a list of names for the output of the convolution layer.
 In this case, we are only taking one stream of input and after convolution, we output on stream of convolved data with the name :conv.

 Another convolution layer and pooling layer are defined similarly, with more filters this time: